andreasdri/tdt4200/ps1/andredri_ps1.md

 a) The for loop receiving the data excepts to have everything in rank order, i.e: (1, 2, 3, ...)
 .
 We must perhaps wait for some other process to finish before we can continue to receive.
+For small ranges and many processes, the cost of setup, sending and receiving messages is larger than the benefit of parallelization.

 b)
 Rank 0 (our master process) has to receive and sum all the sub computations.
 The book outlines